tig-foundation/tig-monorepo/docs/challenges/hypergraph.md

 The goal is deceptively simple: each node must be assigned to one of 64 parts (i.e. 64-way partition).

-A partition is scored by connectivity metric, where the connectivity of each hyperedge is the number of parts it intersects:
+A partition is scored by the connectivity metric, where the connectivity of each hyperedge is the number of parts it connects:

 ```
 connectivity_metric = 0
 for each hyperedge:
-    intersected = set(
+    connected = set(
         partition[node] # contains the id of the part a node is assigned to
         for node in hyperedge
     )
-    connectivity = len(intersected)
+    connectivity = len(connected)
     connectivity_metric += connectivity - 1
 ```